uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Accessor
 --------

-Accessor is a concept which defines sinle way how to get the data from a in-memory numerical :ref:`dataset`.
+Accessor is a concept that defines a single way to get the data from an in-memory numerical :ref:`dataset`.
 It allows:

-- To make uniform access to the data from various sets of different objects, like :ref:`tables <Table>` or :ref:`table builders <table-builder>` without exposing their implementation details.
+- To have unified access to the data from various sets of different objects, such as :ref:`tables <Table>` or :ref:`table builders <table-builder>`, without exposing their implementation details.

-- To convert a variety of numeric :term:`data formats <Data format>` into a smaller set (e.g. for better vectorization).
+- To convert a variety of numeric :term:`data formats <Data format>` into a smaller set of formats.

+- To provide a :term:`flat <flat data>` view on the data blocks of a :ref:`dataset` for better data locality.
+For example, some accessor implementation returns :term:`feature` values as a contiguous array, while the original dataset stored row-by-row (there are strides between values of a single feature).

-- To give an ability to focus on the data acquisition in the desired :term:`data format` with a wanted set of operations over the data.
+- To acquire data in a desired :term:`data format` for which a specific set of operations is defined.

-- To make read-only, read-write and write-only access to the data.
+- To have read-only, read-write and write-only access to the data.
+Accessor implementations are not required to have read-write and write-only access modes for :term:`immutable <Immutability>` entities like :ref:`tables
+  <Table>`.

 For details, see :ref:`accessors` section.